elizabethhsy/Climate-Foresight/build_instructions.md

 6. Now you should have the executables `dcm_3body`, `dcm_covid`, and `dcm_weather`.

 There are more than one way to do this, and you can adjust this to your liking.
-This is why I have not pushed any changes to CMakeLists.txt to our repo, as things you probably be different on your system.
+This is why I have not pushed any changes to CMakeLists.txt to our repo, as things will probably be different on your system.